 Ovarian torsion is the twisting of the ovaries Ovaries Ovaries are the paired gonads of the female reproductive system that contain haploid gametes known as oocytes.
 The ovaries are located intraperitoneally in the pelvis, just posterior to the broad ligament, and are connected to the pelvic sidewall and to the uterus by ligaments.
 These organs function to secrete hormones (estrogen and progesterone) and to produce the female germ cells (oocytes).
-Ovaries: Anatomy along their axis Axis The second cervical vertebra.
-Vertebral Column: Anatomy.
+Ovaries: Anatomy along their axis.
 Ovarian torsion may or may not include the fallopian tubes Fallopian tubes The uterus, cervix, and fallopian tubes are part of the internal female reproductive system.
 The fallopian tubes receive an ovum after ovulation and help move it and/or a fertilized embryo toward the uterus via ciliated cells lining the tubes and peristaltic movements of its smooth muscle.
-Uterus, Cervix, and Fallopian Tubes: Anatomy and it if does, it is termed adnexal torsion.
+Uterus, Cervix, and Fallopian Tubes: Anatomy and if it does, it is termed adnexal torsion.

 Ovarian or adnexal torsion involves the following sequence of events: